Brooklands Farm Primary School Adverse Weather Policy

 Parents are asked not to call the school as it may not be possible for staff to answer the telephone.
 Listening to the local radio and checking our school website for details of any closure is the preferred method of communication.

-If conditions are snowy or very icy, we would encourage you whenever possible to walk to school as the road to Fen Street is a private road not yet adopted by Milton Keynes Council and therefore will not be gritted by the council or their contractors.
+If conditions are snowy or very icy, we would encourage you whenever possible to walk to school as both the road to Fen Street and Countess Way are not yet adopted by Milton Keynes Council and therefore will not be gritted by the council or their contractors.
 Please be aware that this will be an issue throughout the winter and the school cannot accept any liability for damage to cars or accidents whilst using Fen Street.

 During the school day